section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 - Real-Time Messaging (which is in BETA at the time of writing this article)

-Agora supports upto 1 million users in a channel.
-They also recommend to limit the number of users sending streams concurrently to 17 at most.
+Agora supports up to 1 million users in a channel.
+They also recommend limiting the number of users sending streams concurrently to 17 at most.
 You can learn more about Agora's capacity [here](https://docs.agora.io/en/All/faq/capacity).

 Agora is a paid service, but the first 10,000 minutes are free every month.
 You can check their pricing [here](https://www.agora.io/en/pricing/).